Proclamation No. 216: Relation to the communist rebellion

 On May 25, 2017, the Communist Party of the Philippines called on its armed wing, the New People's Army, to "plan and carry out more tactical offensives across Mindanao and the entire archipelago" in response to the Philippine government's declaration of martial law.
 The party said that the "martial law imposition was made on narrow pretext of armed clashes in Marawi City between the AFP and Maute group," which the party referred to as a bandit group whose leaders, the party claim, "have known links with military officials."
 The CPP also called on Filipinos to fight the imposition of martial law in Mindanao and demand its immediate lifting.

 Defense Secretary Delfin Lorenzana warned the New People's Army not to get involved with the Marawi crisis as he reiterated that the implementation of martial law in Mindanao will not target local communists.
 Lorenzana said that martial law was declared to address radical Islamic terrorism and narco-terrorism in Mindanao according to the directives of the President and that they will fully comply with them.
 He urged the communists not to force the government's hand and to immediately stop all illegal activities and abide by the true spirit of the peace process.

 Peace talks between the Government of the Philippines and the National Democratic Front in the Netherlands were suspended following these developments.
 It was the second time that it was put on hold since the Duterte administration started negotiations with the communist rebels in 2016, with Presidential Peace Adviser Jesus Dureza saying the administration "will not proceed to participate in the scheduled fifth round of peace negotiations until such time as there are clear indications that an enabling environment conducive to achieving just and sustainable peace in the land shall prevail."
 Dureza cited the continuing attacks by the NPA and the communist leadership's order for its armed wing to "accelerate and intensify attacks against the government in the face of martial law in Mindanao."

 Allegations of looting

-Reports also surfaced during and after the Battle of Marawi, stating that six soldiers looted stole jewelry and cash from houses in the city.
+Reports also surfaced during and after the Battle of Marawi, stating that six soldiers looted jewelry and cash from houses in the city.